coala/coala/docs/Users/Install.md

 that voice output is currently only possible when developing for coala.
 If you care for voice output, please contact us so we will speed up development of our voice output module.

+On OSX, espeak can be installed using `brew install espeak`.

 > *Note*:
 >